thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 13 January 2023
+### Daily Rundown on Saturday, 14 January 2023

-- The average temperature today is 7.78˚C;
+- The average temperature today is 8.82˚C;
-- With highs of 8.02˚C and lows of 5.29˚C.
+- With highs of 10.77˚C and lows of 3.88˚C.
-- You can expect heavy intensity rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->